 If you lived life by measuring every factor that affects your health, you’d find yourself paralyzed by indecision.
 Trying to guarantee that you get every vitamin at every meal alone would leave you standing dumbstruck at the fresh fruit section for hours.
 Save time by looking at bigger picture metrics and working on goals aligned with them.
-With this approach, fitness trackers are a great way to understand your health within those broader metrics.
+But are fitness trackers helpful in the real world of health and wellness?

 As the popularity of fitness trackers has grown, so too have their uses.
 Many now allow you to track the two most useful fitness measurements: sleep quality and heart rate.
 We used to take these numbers for granted, but in reality, being aware of them is crucial to staying healthy.

 “Between an intense run and a calming meditation session, your heart rate will change to match your activity, so knowing the difference in your numbers can help you set appropriate health targets.”